Joshua-Byrd/CS622_term_project/README.md

 'consume health potion' to interact with the environment.
 Additionally, the game generates random encounters with monsters that the player is able to engage in combat with, possibly earning gold or items.

-During gameplay, the player can enter 'save' to save their character's state (it is also saved when exiting), and the character can be loaded if the play quits or is defeated.
+Death in Desolate Depths is permanent.
+However, during gameplay, the player can enter 'save' to save their character's state, and it is also saved when exiting, so as long as the character is alive, gameplay can be resumed upon restart.
 During each session and upon death, the player's stats are saved to an SQLite database, and the top players and character history can be viewed from the main menu.

 ## Tech stack
 Desolate Depths is written fully in Java and utilizes an SQLite database.